-Here is the nitty-gritty: each of the concerts benefits a with a local nonprofit organization; tickets for each concert are $15.
+Here is the nitty-gritty: each of the concerts benefits a local nonprofit organization; tickets for each concert are $15.
 Without further ado, here’s the lineup…

 Gary P. Nunn, also considered the father of Austin’s progressive country scene, brings his signature Texas country to the Digg’s stage on May 5.
 The West Texas Walk of Fame member among the acclaimed ranks as Buddy Holly, Waylon Jennings, Roy Orbison, Willie Nelson, and Hank Williams.
 Zac Stokes Band will get the crowd warmed up at 8 pm.

 Jason Eady was named as one of The Rolling Stone’s top ten new country artists to watch in February 2017.
 We’re in luck.
 He’s bringing his soulfully rugged voice to the Digg’s stage on June 9.
 The critically-acclaimed artist croons classic country with “stripped-down, roots-oriented sound that starkly showcases the gritty elegance of his songwriting.”
 Aaron McDonnell, an Austin-based country artist, will be opening at 8 pm.

 The Dirty River Boys are a team of four very different people shaking things up in the Texas music scene and beyond.
 Catch their Texas punk-Americana at Digg’s on June 23.

 On July 21, we’ll be stomping the roof off of Digg’s when the Rift Music Group Showcase hits the stage.
 Shea Abshier and the Nightowlers, Giovannie and the Hired Guns, Ryan Wilcox & The Sunday Shakes and Dillan Poe will all be performing good ole country tunes from 8 pm until late night.